rahulohol/redux/README.md

 # redux
-It is decided in 4 sections
+It is decided in 4 sections.